Pine Valley Mountain Wilderness, sign, May 2026

 Post

-(For above slider, click photo & caption will appear below) My December 2023 blog claimed I was “Bionic but better”—having hiked 1000 miles through 15 wilderness despite three joint replacement surgeries between 2021 and 2022.
-The same week I posted … Read More
+(Click slider photo to see caption) My December 2023 blog claimed I was “Bionic but better”—having hiked 1000 miles through 15 wilderness despite three joint replacement surgeries between 2021 and 2022.
+The same week I posted that blog I had … Read More

 Catalina-Rincon Trek, 2024 & 2016